Sardinia: Byzantine era and the rise of the Judicates

-In the early 11th century, an attempt to conquer the island was made by the Moors based in the Iberian Peninsula.
+In the early 11th century, an attempt to conquer the island was made by Mujahid al-Amiri al-Ṣaqlabī, the ruler of Dénia and the Balearic Islands based in the Iberian Peninsula.
 The only records of that war are from Pisan and Genoese chronicles.
 The Christians won but, after that, the previous Sardinian kingdom was undermined and subsequently divided into four smaller states: Cagliari (Calari), Arborea (Arbaree), Gallura, and Torres or Logudoro.

 Whether this final transformation from imperial civil servant to independent sovereign bodies resulted from imperial abandonment or local assertion, by the 10th century, the so-called "Judges" (judikes / iudices, a Byzantine administrative title) had emerged as the autonomous rulers of Sardinia.
 The title of iudice changed with the language and local understanding of the position, becoming the Sardinian judike, essentially a king or sovereign, while Judicate (logu) came to mean 'state'.

 Early medieval Sardinian political institutions evolved from the millennium-old Roman imperial structures with relatively little Germanic influence.

 Although the Judicates were hereditary lordships, the old Byzantine imperial notion that personal title or honor was separate from the state still remained, so the Judicate was not regarded as the personal property of the monarch as was common in later European feudalism.
 Like the imperial systems, the new order also preserved "semi-democratic" forms, with national assemblies called the Crown of the Realm.
 Each Judicate saw to its own defense, maintained its own laws and administration, and looked after its own foreign and trading affairs.

 The history of the four Judicates would be defined by the contest for influence between the two Italian maritime powers of Genoa and Pisa, and later the ambitions of the Kingdom of Aragon.